 - The passages on the multiple choice section will be shorter.
 Kudos on this one too!
 Are we testing skills or stamina?

-The new CED will include more resources and guidance for teachers, something we’ve been requesting since the inception of this course.
+The new CED includes more resources and guidance for teachers, something we’ve been requesting since the inception of this course.
 My course may look very different from that of another teacher, but we should both be delivering the same content and building the same skills.
 The new guidance from College Board may just make that possible.

 ~~~~~~As I learn more about these changes, I will be updating my full-year and one-semester pacing guides.
 If you’re not already on my email list, subscribe today so that you can get those pacing guides for free.~~~~~~